barrettscott/prompt-eng-setup/README.md

 <br>

-Run the commands below to create a `Courses` folder and extract the course files into this folder:
+Run the commands below to create a `courses` folder and extract the course files into this folder:

 ![Terminal commands to unzip files](images/dir_path.png)